siestaw/Laterna/README.md

 # 🛋️ Laterna (Server)

-Laterna is an lightweight REST api for sharing HEX color codes between 2 (or more) lamps with simple HTTP requests, written in go.
+Laterna is a lightweight REST api for sharing HEX color codes between 2 (or more) lamps with simple HTTP requests, written in go.

 > [!NOTE]
 > This project was developed with my own use case in mind.
-> This is also my first REST api and my first project in go, so expect bugs and weird annoyances/limitations.
+> Expect bugs and weird annoyances/limitations, as this is my first REST api and my first time using go

-## 🏵️ Setup
+## Setup

 ### 1. Clone the repository